 How To Roll a Kief Joint

 Kief, the best part of your herb, all in one place.
 I’m sure you have ogled over joints coated in kief, but do you know what is even more amazing?
 A joint made completely out of the stuff.
+Instead of keeping your kief to make hash, you can roll an epic joint with it.
 Watch and learn how to make your own amazing kief joint in this video from Explicit.

 Step 1: Before you even get started, you will need to amass a decent load of kief.
 If you don’t have access to loads of bud, then this might be an arduous process of letting it accumulate in your grinder.